sagarkamble7/Github_Data_Dive_Guvi/README.md

-# Github_Data_Dive_Guvi
 1. Introduction
-The GitHub Repository Explorer is an interactive web application developed using Streamlit.
-The app enables users to explore a dataset of GitHub repositories provided in the file repo_data.csv.
-It allows filtering based on programming language, activity level, and topics, and includes a suite of visualizations to provide insights into repository characteristics such as stars, forks, open issues, and more.
+The GitHub Repository Explorer is an interactive web application built with Streamlit.
+It allows users to explore and analyze a curated dataset of GitHub repositories, focusing on various metrics like stars, forks, programming languages, and more.
+Users can filter repositories by topics, programming languages, and activity levels, and visualize these insights through dynamic charts and graphs.

-2. Methodology
+2. Project Methodology
-This section outlines the methodology used to process the dataset and develop the web application.
+The project follows a systematic approach that includes data collection, cleaning, storage, and visualization, culminating in the creation of an interactive web application.

-2.1 Data Collection
+2.1 Data Collection from GitHub Repositories
+The data was gathered from GitHub using their API:

+GitHub API Access:

+A GitHub Personal Access Token was created to authenticate API requests.
+Selected trending topics, such as Machine Learning, Data Science, Artificial Intelligence, etc.
+Data Collection:

+For each topic, repositories were fetched using the GitHub API.
-The dataset (repo_data.csv) contains key information on GitHub repositories:
+Extracted key information like:

-Repository Name
-Owner
-Description
-URL
-Programming Language
-Creation Date
+Repository Name: The name of the repository.
+Owner: The repository owner's username.
+Description: A brief summary of the repository.
+URL: The direct link to the repository on GitHub.
+Programming Language: The primary language used in the repository.
+Creation Date: The date when the repository was created.
-Last Updated Date
+Last Updated Date: The last time the repository was updated.
-Number of Stars
+Number of Stars: Stars received, indicating popularity.
-Number of Forks
+Number of Forks: Number of times the repository was forked.
-Number of Open Issues
+Number of Open Issues: Current open issues in the repository.
-License Type
+License Type: The repository's licensing terms.
 2.2 Data Cleaning
-The dataset is processed to ensure data quality:
+The collected dataset was cleaned to ensure accuracy:

-Handling Missing Values: Rows with missing values were removed or handled as needed.
-Removing Redundant Columns: Non-relevant columns like 'Unnamed: 0' (an index column) were dropped.
+Handling Missing Data:

+Removed repositories with missing key information.
+Ensured all numeric values and dates were properly formatted.
+Data Consistency:

+Corrected any inconsistencies in column types (e.g., converting strings to dates).
-2.3 Data Transformation
+2.3 Storing Data
-For better interaction and visualization:

-Dates: Converted fields like Creation_Date and Last_Updated_Date to a datetime format.
-Numerical Validation: Verified numeric columns like Number_of_Stars, Number_of_Forks, and Number_of_Open_Issues for consistency.
-2.4 Visualizations and Interaction
-Interactive visualizations were created using Streamlit and Plotly:
+The cleaned data was saved in a CSV file for ease of use, named Non_Nan_Repo.csv.

+2.4 Building the Streamlit Application
+The Streamlit application was developed to allow users to explore, filter, and visualize the dataset interactively.

+Loading Data:

+The cleaned dataset is loaded into the application for display and analysis.
+Interactive Filtering:

+Filter by Programming Language: Users can select repositories written in specific languages.
+Filter by Activity Level: Sliders allow filtering by stars, forks, or open issues.
+Search by Topic: Users can search repositories by entering relevant keywords or repository names.
+Detailed Visualizations:

-Bar Charts: Top repositories by stars, forks, and open issues.
+Bar Charts: Display top repositories by stars, forks, or issues.
-Scatter Plot: Comparison of stars and forks across repositories.
+Scatter Plots: Show relationships between stars and forks.
-Correlation Heatmap: Displays correlations between activity metrics such as stars, forks, and open issues.
-Pairplot: Shows relationships between metrics like stars, forks, and open issues for further exploration.
-The application allows users to filter data by programming language, activity level, and repository topics, dynamically updating the visualizations based on these filters.
+Correlation Heatmaps: Explore correlations between repository metrics.
+Pairplots: Visualize distributions and relationships between numeric variables.
+Additional Features:

+Users can download the filtered dataset as a CSV file for offline analysis.
+Interactive charts allow users to zoom in and explore data points in more detail.
 3. Application Instructions
 3.1 Prerequisites
-Ensure you have the following installed:
+Ensure the following are installed:

-Python (3.7+)
+Python: Version 3.7 or higher.
-Required libraries:
+Required Libraries:
 bash
 Copy code
-pip install streamlit pandas plotly seaborn matplotlib 3.2 Running the Application
+pip install streamlit pandas plotly seaborn matplotlib mysql-connector-python 3.2 Running the Application
-Clone the repository or download the project files.
+Clone the Project Repository:

-Open the terminal in the directory where app.py is located.
+Download the project files from the GitHub repository.
+Run the Streamlit Application:

-Run the following command to start the application: bash
+Navigate to the project directory and run: bash
 Copy code
 streamlit run app.py
-The application will launch in your default web browser at http://localhost:8501/.
+Access the Application:

+Open your browser and visit the URL shown in the terminal, typically http://localhost:8501.
 3.3 Using the Application
-The application offers several interactive sections:

-Filter Repositories:

-Filter repositories by selecting a programming language or viewing all languages.
+Apply Filters:

-Use sliders to filter based on stars, forks, and open issues.
+Use the sidebar to filter by programming language, stars, forks, or open issues.
-Search for a repository by name or topic.
+Search for repositories by name or keywords in the search box.
-Filtered Repositories:

-Displays a list of repositories matching your filters with key metrics such as stars, forks, and open issues.
+Visualize Data:

+Explore bar charts, scatter plots, and heatmaps.
+Hover over data points for more details.
-Download Filtered Data:
+Download Data:

-A button is available to download the filtered dataset as a CSV file.
-Visualizations:

-Choose between various chart types:
-Top Repositories by Stars
-Top Repositories by Forks
-Top Repositories by Open Issues
-Correlation Heatmap: View correlations between key metrics.
-Stars vs Forks Scatter Plot: Shows the relationship between stars and forks, color-coded by programming language.
-Pairplot: Visualizes relationships between multiple activity metrics.
+Download the filtered dataset by clicking the "Download CSV" button.
 4. Key Findings
-Using the GitHub Repository Explorer, we uncovered several interesting trends:
+The analysis of the GitHub repository data revealed several key insights:

+4.1 Popular Programming Languages
+Python and JavaScript dominate the landscape, especially in data science and machine learning repositories.
+These languages are associated with the highest number of stars and forks, reflecting their widespread use and popularity.
-4.1 Repository Activity Levels
+4.2 Repository Activity Levels
-Repositories vary widely in terms of stars, forks, and open issues.
-A positive correlation exists between stars and forks, indicating popular repositories often have more community contributions.
+A positive correlation exists between stars and forks, meaning that repositories with more stars tend to attract more contributions.
-4.2 Programming Language Distribution
-Languages like JavaScript, Python, and Java dominate the dataset.
-Python repositories tend to have more forks, indicating higher community engagement.
-4.3 Stars and Forks Relationship
-A strong positive correlation between stars and forks was observed, confirming that as repositories gain more stars, they often receive more forks.
-4.4 Open Issues
-Repositories with a high number of open issues might indicate either significant community interaction or maintenance backlogs.
+Repositories with many open issues suggest active development, though they may also indicate maintenance challenges.
-4.5 License Types
+4.3 Licensing Trends
-A large number of repositories were missing a license, which could be a deterrent for potential contributors
+A significant number of repositories lack a specified license, which could discourage potential contributors or users due to legal uncertainties.
+4.4 Trending Topics
+Topics like Machine Learning, Deep Learning, and Artificial Intelligence consistently appear at the top, reflecting strong interest in these areas.
 5. Conclusion
-The GitHub Repository Explorer offers a powerful tool for developers and open-source enthusiasts to analyze the characteristics and activity levels of various repositories.
-By allowing users to filter, visualize, and interact with the dataset from repo_data.csv, the application delivers valuable insights into repository health, community engagement, and programming language trends.
+The GitHub Repository Explorer provides users with a robust tool for exploring and analyzing GitHub repositories in the data science field.
+The combination of interactive filtering and detailed visualizations makes it easier to understand key trends and insights in the open-source ecosystem.
+The modular design allows for easy updates, making the tool adaptable to future needs.